 Yet, so many fit babes out there are still not sure what’s the best way to fuel.

-You may not know this, but what you eat before your workout will often tell how your workout will be.
+You may not know this, but what you eat right before your workout will often tell how your workout will be.

 Why The Pre-Workout Meal Is So Important?